justincampbell/cacheout/README.md

 ## Installation

-1. Download the latest binary for your platform from the [Releases page](https://github.com/justincampbell/cacheout/releases/latest).
+1. Download the latest package for your platform from the [Releases page](https://github.com/justincampbell/cacheout/releases/latest).
-2. Rename the file to `cacheout`.
+2. Untar the package with `tar -zxvf cachout*.tar.gz`.
-3. Place the file into a directory in your `$PATH` (for most systems, this will be `/usr/local/bin/`).
+3. Move the extracted `cacheout` file to a directory in your `$PATH` (for most systems, this will be `/usr/local/bin/`).

 Or, if you have a [Go development environment](https://golang.org/doc/install):